Asuka sank beneath the water.

 Asuka inhaled the water, watching as the not-quite-a-lemon-god held his breath and grabbed at her arms.
-She pointed at him, bubbles exploding from her mouth, as the river spirit sided up beside her, nothing more than the pale foam of a woman who wrapped her arms around Asuka, intimate, and sneered at him.
+She pointed at him, bubbles exploding from her mouth, as the river spirit sided up beside her, nothing more than the pale foam of a woman who wrapped her arms around Asuka, intimate and protective, sneering at him.

 He sneered right back.

-Somehow, even in the murmur of the water, the spirits words were clear against Asuka’s ears: “Fox demon.”
+Even in the murmur of the water, the river spirit’s words were clear against Asuka’s ears: “Fox demon.”

 His bright green eyes widened.